 - Talc - purified

-PANADOL COLD & FLU RELIEF + COUGH CAPLETS are made in Australia by:
+PANADOL COLD & FLU RELIEF + COUGH CAPLETS is supplied in Australia and New Zealand by:

 GlaxoSmithKline Consumer Healthcare